-The company declares and pays dividends in Indian Rupees.
-The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuring Annual General Meeting.
+The company declares and pays dividends in Indian rupees.
+The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.

-In the event of liquidation of the company, the holders of equity shares will be entitled to receive any of the remaining assets of the company, after distribution of all preferential amounts.
+In the event of liquidation of the company, the holders of equity shares will be entitled to receive any of the remaining assets of the company, after distribution of all preferantial amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

-The Company has received an Interim Order from SEBI on 20/05/2015 for the alleged Non-Compliance of the Minimum Public Shareholding.
+The company has received an Interim Order from SEBI on 20/05/2015 for the alleged Non-Compliance of the Minimum Public Shareholding.
 The Company is of view that there has been no violation with reference to Promoter Shareholding.
 The said stand of the Company has been intimated to SEBI vide Company's letter dated 14/10/2015.
+Thereafter, the Company has received Order dated 26th June 2019 from SEBI confirming the directions issued vide Interim Order dated 20th May 2015.
+The Company has filed an Appeal on August 13, 2019 with the Securities Appellate Tribunal (SAT), Mumbai against the said Order.
+The Appeal is in process.